The campus where Roberta Kathleen Parks was abducted

-On the night of May 6th, 1974, "Kathy" Parks was seen walking towards the Memorial Union building on the OSU campus in Corvallis.
+On the night of May 6th, 1974, "Kathy" Parks left her dorm at Sackett Hall and walked eastward toward the Memorial Union building on the OSU campus.

-According to a female student who stopped to talk with her on Jefferson Way, Roberta was planning on going to the cafeteria to get a hot fudge sundae.
+A female student who stopped to talk with her on Jefferson Way said that Parks intended on visiting the cafeteria in the union building to purchase a hot fudge sundae.

-After some light conversation, the two said their goodbyes and continued on their journeys.
+After some light conversation, the two bid farewell and continued on their separate paths.

-Sadly, that was the last time anyone saw the young college student alive.
-Roughly nine months later, the 20-year-old's skull was discovered at Ted Bundy's dumpsite on Taylor Mountain.
+This was the last time anyone saw the 20-year-old alive.
+Roughly nine months later, her skull was discovered at Bundy's dump site on Taylor Mountain.

-At the time of her disappearance, Roberta was having mental health issues.
+Parks was experiencing mental health issues at the time of her disappearance.
 She was also going through relationship problems with her boyfriend.

 To make matters even worse, her father had recently suffered a heart attack.

-All in all, she was going through an extremely tough time.
+All in all, it appears as though she was going through an extremely tough time.

-At the time, everyone was aware that women were going missing from Washington state.
-However, the closest victim, Donna Manson, had vanished from a campus that was more than 200 miles north of Corvallis.
-It seemed unlikely that the predator who was targeting co-eds in the Seattle area would venture so far south.
+Although it was known that young women were going missing from Washington, the closest victim, Donna Manson, had vanished from a campus that was more than 200 miles north of Corvallis.
+At the time, it seemed unlikely that the predator who was targeting co-eds in the Seattle area would venture so far south.

-Roberta Parks had been abducted, murdered and then dumped in a forested area that was a four-hour drive away from the OSU campus.
+The young woman had been abducted, murdered, and then dumped in a forested area that was a four-hour drive away from the OSU campus.

-Roberta Parks was not the first victim to fall into one of Bundy's traps.
-She also wasn't the last.
+Parks was not the first victim to fall into one of Bundy's traps.

-Sadly, Bundy claimed seventeen more lives before he was arrested for the final time in 1978.
+Sadly, Bundy claimed seventeen more lives before he was eventually arrested for the final time in 1978.

 Below, you will find the address and the GPS coordinates for this location.

-The GPS coordinates for the campus are as follows.
+The latitude and longitude coordinates for the campus are:

-The building is situated on the Oregon State University campus in Corvallis.
+The Memorial Union building is situated on the Oregon State University campus in Corvallis.

 Photos of the campus and other related images.

-This aerial image shows the route that Kathy Parks took that night.
+This aerial image highlights the route that Roberta Parks would have taken that night.

 This is a Google Street View image of the corner of Jefferson Way and 26th Street.
-The blue arrow indicates the general area where Roberta Parks was last seen.
+The blue arrow illustrates the general area where Parks was last seen.
 The Memorial Union building was just a few yards away.
-After talking to Lorraine Fargo, Roberta would have turned left onto College Way.

-During a conversation about what the killer might have done, Bundy "speculated" that he approached Roberta in the cafeteria and convinced her to accompany him to a local bar.
-He then drove her out to a remote location and attacked her.
+During a conversation about what Parks' killer "might" have done, Bundy "speculated" that he approached the 20-year-old in the cafeteria and convinced her to accompany him to a local bar.
+He then drove to a remote location before carrying out his attack.

-Firstly, it wasn't a confession.
-At the time, Ted was still claiming that he was innocent.
-As a result, his "theories" about what the killer "might have done" were almost certainly riddled with lies.
+The first problem is that it wasn't a genuine confession.
+At the time, Bundy was still adamant that he was an innocent man who had been wrongly convicted of murder.
+As a result, his "theories" about what the killer "might have done" were almost certainly filled with falsehoods.

-Bundy was well aware that investigators would comb through his interviews with author Stephen Michaud for clues.
-Therefore, it is likely that he purposely attempted to mislead them at certain points.
+Bundy was well aware that investigators would try to scrutinize his interviews with author Stephen Michaud for clues.
+Therefore, it is likely that he deliberately attempted to mislead them at certain points.

-Secondly, there were no sightings of the 20-year-old at the cafeteria.
+The second problem with this "confession" is that there were no sightings of Parks at the cafeteria.

-Last but not least, the commons area in the Memorial Union building was closed at 11 p.m. on Mondays.
-Because Roberta left her dorm at around 11 p.m., there was very little time for her to buy a hot fudge sundae, sit down, and then be approached.
+Last but not least, the commons area in the Memorial Union building was reportedly closed at 11 p.m. on Mondays.
+Because Parks left her dorm at around 11 p.m., there was very little time for her to buy a hot fudge sundae, sit down, and then be approached.

-The most likely scenario is that Bundy approached Roberta outside of the Memorial Union building.
+The most likely scenario is that Bundy approached Parks outside of the Memorial Union building.

-In both of those cases, he strategically parked his Volkswagen Bug in dark parking lots that were pretty empty at night.
+In both of those cases, he strategically parked his Volkswagen Bug in secluded parking lots that were within walking distance.

 He also used a fake injury ruse during the abductions of Janice Ott and Denise Naslund at Lake Sammamish.

-Therefore, it stands to reason that he employed a similar strategy with Kathy Parks.
+Therefore, it stands to reason that he employed a similar modus operandi with Parks.

 Coordinates: 44.564581, -123.279954